samuelmattjohnston/go-ethereum/REPLICA_TESTING.md

 #### Run it

 Set the master flags up so:

-  `networkid` matches your `chainId` in the `genesis.json` specify the `genesis.json` you created earlier specify the data directory we seeded earlier use the flags: `--rpc --rpccorsdomain='*'` if doing testing on only the master node, won't do anything if we are enabling replicas
+- `networkid` matches your `chainId` in the `genesis.json`
+- specify the `genesis.json` you created earlier
+- specify the data directory we seeded earlier
+- use the flags: `--rpc --rpccorsdomain='*'` if doing testing on only the master node, won't do anything if we are enabling replicas

+eg:

     ./geth --kafka.broker=localhost:9092 --mine --miner.etherbase 1c522b369b0e5981a50687e97e442754538e3dfd --datadir=/tmp/replicatest/ --networkid=19870212 --miner.threads 1 --port 30304 --syncmode full --gcmode archive

 Set up the slave replica flags so:

-  `kafka.tx.topic` is set to something, `txtest` is this example, otherwise you'll have read only replicas specify the data directory we seeded earlier
+- `kafka.tx.topic` is set to something, `txtest` is this example, otherwise you'll have read only replicas
+- specify the data directory we seeded earlier

+eg:

     ./geth replica --kafka.tx.topic=txtest --kafka.broker=localhost:9092 --datadir=/tmp/replicatest2/